 Office of the Chief Accountant and Financial Services

 The Chief Financial Officer and Chief Accountant (CFO) is the ASC’s senior financial officer.
-This office is responsible for effective internal control over financial reporting, annual budget preparation, administration of investment manager reporting and relations, coordination of risk management processes, and accurate and timely financial reporting to senior management, Commission Members and the Minister of Finance.
-The CFO provides expert knowledge in accounting, auditing and financial reporting matters to ASC staff as well as guidance to reporting issuers and their advisers.
+The CFO’s office is responsible for effective internal control over financial reporting, annual budget preparation, administration of investment manager reporting and relations, coordination of risk management processes, and accurate and timely financial reporting to senior management, Commission Members and the Minister of Finance.
+The office of the Chief Accountant provides expert knowledge in accounting, auditing and financial reporting matters to ASC staff as well as guidance to reporting issuers and their advisers.
 This division is involved in policy initiatives that relate to these areas of expertise and provides training as needed to the professional accountants within the organization.